Regulations for Crypto license in Lithuania

 Standard Corporate Tax Rate

 The standard corporate income tax rate in Lithuania is 15%.
-This rate applies to all corporate entities, including cryptocurrency businesses.
+This rate applies universally, including to cryptocurrency businesses.

-Cryptocurrency companies face a 15% profit tax, but smaller firms with under ten employees and annual gross revenues below 300,000 euros can qualify for a reduced corporate tax rate of 0-5%.
+Small cryptocurrency firms with fewer than ten employees and annual gross revenues below EUR 300,000 may qualify for a reduced corporate tax rate of 0-5%.

 Taxable Income